A pioneer in DNS and a leader in cloud infrastructure.

 As an expert in the global Internet, cloud, SaaS/IaaS, and technology markets and trends, Kyle has been featured in The New York Times.
 USA Today, WSJ, NPR ‘All Tech Considered’, PBS Frontline, Washington Post, Wired, TechCrunch, Entrepreneur & Web Hosting Industry Review.
 He has been a guest speaker at many universities and technology conferences globally, such as Harvard, Stetson, Bentley, SNHU, Gartner, Launch, The Next Web, Web Summit, CIO Summit, HostingCon, and Interop.

-Scott Hilton is General Manager and Vice President of Product Development for the Dyn GBU, where he is responsible for the product engineering, customer support and technical operations teams for Dyn’s industry-leading portfolio of DNS and email solutions.
-Scott oversees the overall global business unit (GBU) product development organization and has been a critical leader at Dyn since early 2013.
+Scott Hilton is General Manager and Vice President of Product Development for the Oracle Dyn GBU, where he is responsible for the product engineering, customer support and technical operations teams for Oracle Dyn’s industry-leading portfolio of Edge Services including (DNS, Email Delivery, Web Application Firewall, DDOS Mitigation, and Internet Monitoring).
+Scott oversees the overall global business unit (GBU) product development and Technical Operations organizations and has been a critical leader at Oracle Dyn since early 2013.

 Scott is also an accomplished inventor and entrepreneur.
 He currently holds two patents in the network space — one for virtual private networks (VPN) automation and the other for mobile location-based services.
 He is also the founder of Spatial Adventures, a SaaS-based mobile tourism service.

 Scott has a Bachelor of Science in Electrical Engineering from Duke University and a Master in Science of Electrical Engineering degree from George Mason University.
 He is also a military veteran, having served as a Submarine Officer in the U.S. Navy.
 He lives in Groton, MA, with his wife and two children.